NAEd/Spencer Postdoctoral Fellowship

 The NAEd and Spencer’s definition of education is quite broad and encompasses education in its many forms: formal and non-formal, U.S. and non-U.S., early childhood through adult, school settings and non-school settings, and so forth.

-What if an applicant is unsure if/how their dissertation topic relates to education?
+What if an applicant is unsure if/how their research topic relates to education?

 We have a long history of supporting projects related to education.
 Applicants should look at the listing of grants awarded during past years to assess the range of topics supported.
 Past grants are not an indication of the only substantive topics of interest.
 It is the applicant’s responsibility to state clearly and explicitly the connection between the proposed research and the improvement of education.
 If an applicant can make a case that their research is relevant to education, consider applying.
 If you have a hard time making the case that your research is relevant to education, then you will probably have difficulty writing a competitive application.